Kellinghusen: Geography

 Kellinghusen is located northeast of Itzehoe on both sides of the Stör River.
 The federal highway Bundesstraße 206 passes Kellinghusen in the south.
 Kellinghusen is connected with the Bundesautobahn 7 in the east and the Bundesautobahn 23 in the west.
 Prospectively Kellinghusen will be connected with the Bundesautobahn 20 in the south.
 The next Railroad stations are in Wrist, Bad Bramstedt and Itzehoe.

 The Luftkurort Kellinghusen, a health resort, is in the countryside of Holstein and a gateway to the 380-square-kilometer Aukrug Nature Park.
 The slightly hilly landscape of this nature park, with a favorable climate of forests, ponds, heathland, and moorland, serves as a popular holiday destination.

 History

 Kellinghusen was first mentioned in the 11th century and became known during the 18th century for its faience.
 The town, which has existed since the time of Charlemagne, was first known as Kellinghusen around the year 1148, as evidenced by the name "Thoto of Kerleggehusen."
 The residents were primarily craftsmen, traders, and manufacturers.
 Plentiful clay in the area favored the establishment of faience factories.

 From 1964 - 2009 Kellinghusen was one base of the Bundeswehr.
-During Cold war an arsenal of nuclear weaponry of the United States Armed Forces was situated in Kellinghusen.
+During the Cold War an arsenal of nuclear weaponry of the United States Armed Forces was situated in Kellinghusen.